Heroin: Routes of administration

 The onset of heroin's effects depends upon the route of administration.
 Smoking is the fastest route of drug administration, although intravenous injection results in a quicker rise in blood concentration.
 These are followed by suppository (anal or vaginal insertion), insufflation (snorting), and ingestion (swallowing).

 A 2002 study suggests that a fast onset of action increases the reinforcing effects of addictive drugs.
 Ingestion does not produce a rush as a forerunner to the high experienced with the use of heroin, which is most pronounced with intravenous use.
 While the onset of the rush induced by injection can occur in as little as a few seconds, the oral route of administration requires approximately half an hour before the high sets in.
 Thus, with both higher the dosage of heroin used and faster the route of administration used, the higher the potential risk for psychological dependence/addiction.

-Large doses of heroin can cause fatal respiratory depression, and the drug has been used for suicide or as a murder weapon.
+Large doses of heroin can cause fatal respiratory depression and the drug has been used for the purposes of suicide and homicide.
 The serial killer Harold Shipman used diamorphine on his victims, and the subsequent Shipman Inquiry led to a tightening of the regulations surrounding the storage, prescribing and destruction of controlled drugs in the UK.

 Because significant tolerance to respiratory depression develops quickly with continued use and is lost just as quickly during withdrawal, it is often difficult to determine whether a heroin lethal overdose was accidental, suicide or homicide.
 Examples include the overdose deaths of Sid Vicious, Janis Joplin, Tim Buckley, Hillel Slovak, Layne Staley, Bradley Nowell, Ted Binion, and River Phoenix.